LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Blue_Dwarven_Miner.md

 Miners will not trade with players unless they have +100 alignment with [Blue Mountains](/Extended-Wiki/wiki/Blue_Mountains_(Faction)).
 Upon trading with then, the player will be bestowed the advancement "**Blue Riches**".

-Blue Mountains Miners sell their mining spoilers from their diggings.
+Blue Mountain Miners sell their mining spoilers from their diggings.
 This includes gemstones, raw ores, powders, coal and glowstone dust.

-Blue Mountains Miners buy supplies for their mining adventures.
+Blue Mountain Miners buy supplies for their mining adventures.
 They primarily buy cooked meats such as duck, mutton, porkchops, as well as bread and gammon.
 They also buy new pickaxes so to replenish their worn ones.

 ## History
 - 1.8.0: Ported with the Blue Mountains update